 Patrick Mannion has been in the electronics industry for so many years that he's earned the title of "veteran."
 Starting in engineering, he went on a world tour in 1989 and landed in New York, and hasn't left since.
 And why would he?
 He's been traveling, writing, participating, and generally having fun within the electronics industry ever since.
 His various roles range from editor to content director to his current title of brand director for EDN, Test & Measurement World, and Planet Analog.
 He can be reached at email@example.com.

-Tim McCune is President of Integrated Wave Technologies (IWT), the sister company of Linear Integrated Systems Inc. Both companies were founded by Silicon Valley pioneer John Hall.
-McCune managed a series of electronics development projects IWT conducted for DARPA and other US government agencies and was awarded a patent, Autonomous Integrated Headset and Sound Processing System for Tactical Applications.
+Tim McCune is president of Linear Integrated Systems Inc., a developer and manufacturer of small-signal, discrete semiconductors.
 A defense and wire service journalist in Washington during the 1980s and 1990s, he enjoys talking with analog enthusiasts, writing about the elegant world of non-digital electronics, and listening to his McIntosh MC275.

 James McDonald is the Co-Founder and President of Cactus Semiconductor Inc., formerly known as Cactus Custom Analog Design.
 He has over 30 years of semiconductor design and electronics industry experience with companies such as Medtronic, Intel, Motorola, and BBN.
 Prior to starting Cactus Semiconductor, James was the Design Manager of Medtronic's Semiconductor Group.
 He has an MSEE degree from Boston University and a BSEE from Arizona State University.